 How was your experience being a referee instead of a competitor?

 Oh, man!
 Those folks definitely don’t get enough respect.
 It was something I’m glad I did but doubt ill do again.

 Which belt promotion was the most memorable?
 Why?

 My brown belt promotion.
-I was promoted to brown belt on January 1st, 2017 during a new years day open mat.
-I ended the year winning the 2016 no-gi worlds at purple belt but hadn’t done so well in the gi and was being pretty hard on myself.
+I was promoted to a brown belt on January 1st, 2017 during a new year's day open mat.
+I ended the year winning the 2016 no-gi worlds at the purple belt rank but hadn’t done so well in the gi and was being pretty hard on myself.
 I didn’t expect it or think I deserved it.
 It was a nice way to start the year off.